liangjin2007/LearningArea/ComputerVision-videotracking.md

     - update strategy
     - update strategy can include a contribution from the initial model
       - Active appearance models
+    - high-dimensional appearances space use PCA to map to lower-dimensional space
 ## Papers
 [2015]Multiple hypothesis tracking revisited [2018]Multiple hypothesis tracking algorithm for multi-target multi-camera tracking with disjoint views